 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.

-Much like Control Warrior of old, this Dragon variant of the deck aims to survive well into the late game with armour gain, execute effects and board clears so the Warrior can reach their most powerful high mana minions.
+Playing in a similar style to Control Warrior, this version of Dragon Warrior aims to survive well into the late game with armour gain, execute effects and board clears so the Warrior can reach their most powerful high mana minions.
 Once here – and with the opponent starved of all resources – the Warrior can take the initiative in the match and steadily work down their opponent’s life total.

-With Rastakhan’s Rumble, the Dragon Warrior has come back in style with the addition of many control-oriented cards.
-For example, where cards like Shieldmaiden have been lost to the Wild format, they find a replacement here in Emberscale Drake.
+Where in the past the cards like Shieldmaiden would have been used for Armor gain, it finds a replacement here in Emberscale Drake.
 Meanwhile, the nerf to Execute doesn’t seem so bad when you can just run Smolderthorn Lancer in its place to get the same effect, plus a 3 / 2 minion.
 These are the sorts of additions that can make the deck more viable.
 Meanwhile, it’s late game options are borrowed from current Control Warrior to give it a powerful finish.

 Early game: Slow and steady is the way for Dragon Warrior, with an early game focused on armour gain and card draw.
-You can drop Acolyte of Pain and then trigger some additional card draws using the single damage effects from the likes of Warpath and Blood Razor.
-Elsewhere, you should start playing Dragon Roar in order to add more Dragon minions to your deck to be used as activators for useful upcoming cards such as Smolderthorn Lancer and Emberscale Drake.
+You should start playing by Dragon Roar in order to add more Dragon minions to your deck to be used as activators for useful upcoming cards such as Smolderthorn Lancer and Emberscale Drake.

-To protect your life total you should get Stonehill Defender down so you can have more Taunt minions in hand for the late game.
-Eternium Rover and Weapons Project are decent ways to generate a bit of extra armour, while the latter also gives you a weapon to use to kill off your opponent’s low health creatures.
+Meanwhile, Weapons Project is a decent way to generate a bit of extra armour, while it also gives you a weapon to use to kill off your opponent’s low health creatures.

-Mid game: If your hand is full of Dragon minions, then summoning War Master Voone sooner rather than later is a good start to your mid game so your hand is full of resources.
-Now is also when you’ll want to see about dropping Emberscale Drake in order to maintain a healthy armour value if you sense the game is going to go late.
+Mid game: If your hand is full of Dragon minions, then you’ll want to see about dropping Emberscale Drake in order to maintain a healthy armour value if you sense the game is going to go late.
 You can also use Warpath and Dyn-o-matic as activators for Smolderthorn Lancer to destroy some of your opponent’s bigger minions that might start coming down now.

-If you’re behind, Dragon Warrior has a number of good catch-up cards at this stage.
+If you’re already behind, though, Dragon Warrior has a number of good catch-up cards at this stage.
 Of course, there’s an old favourite with Brawl, while Zilliax can zoom onto the board and have an immediate impact.
-A lot of one damage effects are sitting in the middle of your mana curve with Dragonmaw Scorcher and Dyn-o-matic, which can be used as an activator for Smolderthorn Lancer to remove big minions.
+Supercollider is also an excellent weapon to thin out a larger board.

 Late game: Now you can truly assert control of the game.
 Any remaining minions your opponent has on the board can be swiftly dealt with by the Battlecry effect from Crowd Roaster.
 Your late game finishers include Dr. Boom, Mad Genius, which will grant you a rotating hero power with multiple handy uses and pairs perfectly with Omega Assembly.
 Elsewhere, Archivist Elysiana can give your deck some extra bulk if you feel the match is going to Fatigue.

 Keep these tips and tricks in mind when facing aggro opponents: